jarfergu/jarfergu/README.md

-Sure, here's a filled-in version for your GitHub profile prompts:

----

 - 👋 Hi, I’m @jarfergu
 - 👀 I’m interested in sustainable landscape design and integrating AI into architecture.
 - 🌱 I’m currently learning how to use AI and LiDAR for enhanced site surveys and design processes.